Ishaan0014/Evoltsoft/README.md

 # Evoltsoft

-Evoltsoft is a Flutter-based mobile application designed to help users find and explore electric vehicle charging stations.
+Evoltsoft is a Flutter-based mobile application designed to help users find safer and verified routes while going from one place to another .
 The application integrates with Firebase for user authentication and utilizes BLoC state management.

 ## Table of Contents